Akegata/puppet-docker/README.md

 ## Reference

 Contains a single class: docker.
-A define called docker::container is created, which can be called through hiera as listed in Usage.
+A define called docker::container is created, which can be called through hiera as described in Usage.

-The module copies the following folders onto the system (they are taken from the CentOS 6.5 docker RPM):
+On RHEL/CentOS 7, the module copies the following folders onto the system (they are taken from the CentOS 6.5 docker RPM):
 * /usr/bin/docker
 * /usr/lib/systemd/system/docker.service
 * /usr/lib/systemd/system/docker.socket